mk-fg/linux-ebpf-connection-overseer/README.md

-- Unprivileged [leco-event-pipe] system-daemon python script that uses eBPF map file descriptors (passed to it) to monitor network connection events, augment, filter and export those to some fifo socket/pipe as json lines.
+- Unprivileged [leco-event-pipe] system-daemon python script that uses eBPF map file descriptors (passed to it) to monitor network connection events, augment, filter, string-format and export those to some fifo socket/pipe as json lines.

     [leco.service] systemd unit file can be used to run loader binary and start this script.

-- Desktop session [leco-sdl-widget] to read event info and visualize in a relatively simple way.
+- Desktop session [leco-sdl-widget] to read event info and visualize it in a relatively simple way.

 It's kinda similar to [OpenSnitch] and [netatop-bpf] projects (and is partly based on those), with simple non-interactive read-only scope, [conky]-like transparent